meline-p/blog_php/README.md

 ## Documentation

-To generate documentation, use phpDocumentor:
+To generate documentation, use phpDocumentor.
+You can download the latest PHAR file from https://phpdoc.org/phpDocumentor.phar.
+After downloading, execute this command:

 ```jsx
 php phpDocumentor.phar run -d ./src -t docs/